KCode5006/Stocks-Code/README.md

 -Tells me how many shares to buy based on volatility adjusted allocation
 -Tells me if there is low allocation resolution because of share size (ex. allocate 1000 to meta but one share is ~700 --> means a large % unused)

+note:
-note: I did use ChatGPT to help but with the older 2024 versions.
+-I did use ChatGPT to help write this but with the older 2024 versions.
+-This calls another function file I created called Indicators_TS.

-This is used in conjunction with a different script which scans for good strategy opportunities
+This is used in conjunction with a different script which scans for good strategy opportunities.